Ericaceae

 • Family: Ericaceae

-• Appearance: The strawberry tree is an evergreen tree that can grow between 5 to 10 meters tall.
-It has glossy, dark green leaves and produces small white or pale pink urn-shaped flowers from autumn to winter.
-During the same period, bright red, round, and bumpy fruits resembling strawberries ripen, adding to its visual appeal.
+• Appearance: The strawberry tree can grow up to 5–10 meters in height.
+It has glossy dark green leaves and produces urn-shaped flowers, white or pale pink, blooming from autumn to winter.
+At the same time, red fruits ripen, round and slightly rough-skinned, resembling strawberries.

-The tree’s resilience and striking appearance also made it a symbol of “endurance” and “immortality” in ancient Roman and Greek cultures.
-It was not only planted in gardens and parks but also used in temple decorations and religious ceremonies, reflecting its significance in historical traditions.
+In ancient Rome and Greece, the strawberry tree was admired for its resilience and beauty, often regarded as a symbol of “endurance” and “immortality.”
+It was not only planted in gardens and parks but also used in temple decorations and religious rituals.

 Historical Episodes